AngleSharp/AngleSharp.Diffing/docs/Strategies.md

 _**NOTE**: Currently, the ignore comment strategy does NOT remove comments from CSS or JavaScript embedded in `<style>` or `<script>` tags._

-### Ignoring special `diff:` attributes
+### Ignoring special "diff"-attributes
 Any attributes that starts with `diff:` are automatically filtered out before matching/comparing happens.
 E.g. `diff:whitespace="..."` does not show up as a missing diff when added to an control element.

 To enable this option, use the `IgnoreDiffAttributes()` method on the `DiffBuilder` class, e.g.: